Our Services

 Helpful Resources

-Monitoring purine levels through blood and urine tests helps your doctor confirm gout, tailor your treatment and dietary plan, and prevent joint damage and kidney stones.
+Monitoring purine levels through blood and urine tests helps your doctor confirm gout, personalize your treatment plan, and prevent complications like joint damage and kidney stones.

 Gout is a type of inflammatory arthritis caused by crystal deposits in joints, most often in the big toe.
 When your body breaks down substances called purines, it produces uric acid.
 If uric acid levels get too high, crystals can form and trigger painful flare-ups.
 Understanding why your doctor monitors purine levels—and how you can manage them—helps you take control of gout and reduce future attacks.